lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/01-Associations/README.md

 Write a seed that populates your database with 5 users who each have between 5 and 10 posts.
 Feel free to use any strategy you want (faker or API).

-Don't spend to much time trying to use the API.
+Don't spend too much time trying to use the API.
 Remember that our goal here is to work with associations.